ByNameModding/BNM-Android/README.md

 # ByNameModding
 Modding (hacking) il2cpp games by classes, methods, fields names.
-# Status: Coming soon on github
+# Status: Ready to use
 # Why did I do it
 ## 1. In order not to update the offset of the unity methods
 ## 2. For fun.